maxthor500/RandomPasswordGenerator/README.md

 ![Design](./src/assets/images/pass_generator.jpg)

-## Furure Feautures
+## Future Features

-- refactoring functions to class, to be more ripetitive and orderly
+- refactoring functions to class, to be more repetitive and orderly